 Your home is also the beneficiary of eons of accumulated building science and wisdom.
 Much of it painfully gained by trial and horrendous errors.

 The design of any modern home reflects the shared accumulated experience of all trades that have gone before.
-Some building technologies still in use date back thousands of years.
+Many building technologies in use today date back thousands of years.

 The organization of this site

-This website is not intended to be a library or repository of all construction information.
-Instead this is just a way to communicate what is important to those who actually own, live-in and wish to care for their homes.
+This website is not intended to be a library or repository of ALL construction information.
+Instead this is just a way to communicate what should be important to homeowners, you folks who actually own, live-in and wish to properly care for your homes.

-With the help of this Manual you should be able to find those answers and as a result become a better homeowner.
+With the help of this Manual you should be able to find those answers and as a result become a better, happier and richer homeowner.

-Home Preservation Manual HPM is organized by dividing your home into general categories called Zones.
-Zones describe key parts of your home and information on Items that are in the zone.
+Home Preservation Manual HPM is organized by dividing your home into general assemblies or categories called Zones.
+Each zone section describes key parts of your home and provides information on Items that are in the zone.
 Items are the individual components of the home.
-They are where some of your attention is important, and where critical actions may be required as a homeowner.
+They are where your attention is important, and where critical actions may be required as a homeowner.

 Each Item will have some general history and a discussion of the critical operational information that is pertinent.
 Items will also have a recommended to-do list, and a checklist/schedule for any recurring maintenance tasks.